 One-Sided Time Twister

-No Playtest Cards, Custom Cards, Silver Boarder Cards, or Cards Adapted from MTGA
+No Playtest Cards, Custom Cards, Silver Border Cards, or Cards Adapted from MTGA

 Banned Mechanics:

 Day Bound/ Night & Day Cards (i.e., Graveyard Trespasser): This mechanic is too complex to keep track of.
-As soon as this mechanic is triggered, it needs to be tracked for the rest of the game and is tedious to micro-manage.
+As soon as this mechanic is triggered, it needs to be tracked for the rest of the game, and it is tedious to micromanage.

 Banned Cards:

-True-Name Nemesis, Guardian of the Guildpact: These creatures are frustrating to deal with and have barely any counterplay besides "wrath it" or "counter it."
-Just try explaining to a new player in your draft, "Hey, that creature they just resolved for 3-4 mana, you can't do anything about it now.
+True-Name Nemesis: This creature is frustrating to deal with and has barely any counterplay besides "wrath it" or "counter it."
+Just try explaining to a new player in your draft, "Hey, that creature they just resolved for 3 mana, you can't do anything about it now.
 You can't block it, you can't target it, and you can't damage it...
 Good luck!" and see how they feel about it.

 Moat: This card hoses agro to the point where if they can't remove Moat, they might as well concede (Not fun), or it does nothing because you are against an opponent who is playing barely any creatures anyway.